 Remi….
 What does the NT say about a prophet not being accepted in his own town and by his own:)?

-7. KAVI permalink
+7. KAVI Avatar

 Indeed, Yeshua is just repeating the facts– so, including with Moses and going forward, how many prophets were not persecuted or even killed?